r23/MyOOS/wordpress/wp-content/plugins/contact-form-7/readme.txt

 The following plugins are recommended for Contact Form 7 users:

 * [Flamingo](https://wordpress.org/plugins/flamingo/) by Takayuki Miyoshi - With Flamingo, you can save submitted messages via contact forms in the database.
-* [Bogo](https://wordpress.org/plugins/bogo/) by Takayuki Miyoshi - Bogo is a straight-forward multilingual plugin that doesn't cause headaches.
+* [Bogo](https://wordpress.org/plugins/bogo/) by Takayuki Miyoshi - Bogo is a straight-forward multilingual plugin that does not cause headaches.

 = Translations =